Benjamin144/Habitual-Living/README.md

 * My Mentor Dick Vlaanderen for continuous helpful feedback.
 * Tutor support at Code Institute for their support.
 * The Code Institute Slack community for their ongoing support.
-* I received inspiration for this project throughout the Code Institutes course material.
+* I received inspiration for this project throughout the Code Institutes course material, the content was particularly, and helped me in my process of becoming a competent developer.

+Thank you so much for looking at this project!

 ****